-Whitsons was awarded the contract as the result of a competitive bid in the spring of 2009.
+The district's food services operation is not a budgetary item.
+The Whitsons Culinary Group manages the operation which was awarded as the result of a competitive bid in the spring of 2009.
 They were awarded a five year contract which runs through June 30, 2014.